Thoughtful Gifts for Gardeners, from Fun to Practical - updated for 2025

 ~~ Gardening ebooks ~~

-Perhaps your gift recipient would be interested in my garden ebooks, filled with helpful tips and inspiration, and available as digital downloads.
+Browse through my garden ebooks as gifts for your gardening friends, filled with helpful tips and inspiration, and available as digital downloads.

 The Down-to-Earth Guide to Composting ebook